sulu/sulu-docs/book/smart-content.rst

 the twig template.
 The ``name`` of the parameter describes how the property will be accessible in the twig template, and the value is the name of the property on the page.
-Additionally there is the excerpt extension, which can be used as well, there has just ``excerpt.`` to be prefixed.
+Additionally there is the excerpt extension, which can be used as well, there has ``excerpt.`` to be prefixed.
 This extension is available for all pages, so it is a safe bet.
 The problem with other properties is that you have to make sure or at least check in the twig template if the property exists.

-The value of the ``present_as`` property is injected into a dropdown, where the content editor can choose between different styles, which of course have to be implemented by the creator of the twig template.
+The value of the ``present_as`` property is injected into a dropdown, where the content editor can choose between different styles, which have to be implemented by the creator of the twig template.
 Popular options here are one or two columns with variations like with or without images.